Ameya-bit/physics-simulator/README.md

 ## How to Use

 1. **Run Simulations:**
-   - Use the “Free Simulation” button to launch a single trial with custom parameters.
+   - Use the "Free Simulation" button to launch a single trial with custom parameters.
    - Or run a batch of randomized trials for statistical exploration.

 2. **Explore Data:**
-   - The table shows all trials.
-Hover for tooltips; click a row to open the replay viewer.
+   - The table shows all trials with key metrics.
+Hover for tooltips.
    - Use the charts to see how parameters affect distance, height, and air time.

-3. **Replay & Analyze:**
-   - In the replay overlay, scrub through the flight, pause/play, and adjust playback speed.

-4. **Import/Export:**
+3. **Import/Export:**
-   - Download your results as CSV.
+   - Download your results as CSV for external analysis.
-   - Upload a CSV to analyze your own or shared data (trajectory data supported).
+   - Upload a CSV to analyze your own experimental data.

 ## Installation